junxit/us-congress-bills-115/metadata.md

 - 2018-07-25 — On passage Passed without objection. (text: CR H7201)
 - 2018-07-25 — Passed/agreed to in House: On passage Passed without objection.(text: CR H7201)
 - 2018-07-25 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-07-26 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2018-08-01 — Resolving differences -- Senate actions: Senate agreed to the House amendments to S. 770 by Unanimous Consent.(text as Senate agree to the House amendment: CR S5561)
+- 2018-08-01 — Senate agreed to the House amendments to S. 770 by Unanimous Consent. (text as Senate agree to the House amendment: CR S5561)
+- 2018-08-02 — Message on Senate action sent to the House.
+- 2018-08-03 — Presented to President.
+- 2018-08-03 — Presented to President.
+- 2018-08-14 — Became Public Law No: 115-236.
+- 2018-08-14 — Became Public Law No: 115-236.
+- 2018-08-14 — Signed by President.
+- 2018-08-14 — Signed by President.